Economy of Gibraltar: Tourism

+Tourism in the British territory often provides as a large economic factor for the city.
+The territory gets about 10.5 million tourists annually, of which, about 80% of all people who arrive on Gibraltarian soil come from the nation of Spain.
+According to statistics recorded in 2024, tourism ramps up more so in the latter half of the year, peaking at around October.

+Tourist spots in the territory often compose of geographical features on the Rock of Gibraltar, including Apes' Den, St. Michael's Cave, along with many others outside of the rock like the city center.

 Internet business

 Gibraltar offers a favourable tax system, good internet connectivity along with a well-developed regulatory system.
 All gambling operations in Gibraltar require licensing under the Gambling Act 2005.
 The Gibraltar Regulatory Authority is the Gambling Commissioner under the Gambling Act 2005, and therefore the regulatory body.
 The UK has published plans to protect online gamblers from crime and exploitation by banning gambling adverts from poorly regulated countries which specifically mention Gibraltar as an approved location.

 Defence spending

 The UK's Ministry of Defence was originally the mainstay of Gibraltar's economy but this has greatly reduced to around 6% of the gross domestic product.
 In 2006 the Ministry of Defence announced that the provision of services to the military base would be contracted to make further cost savings.
 This was finalised in January 2007.